parth-20-07/parth-20-07.github.io/docs/Study Notes/C++ Programming Guide/Tools/Project Setup.md

 2. `Ninja` : Build system to compile the project.
 3. `gcc` : Compiler for the project.
 4. `vcpkg` : Package Manager for C/C++.
 Should be added as submodule to your project.
-5. `invoke` : Python Library to run the Cmake Configurations.
+5. `invoke` : Python Library to run the CMake Configurations.

 #### Folders